hughbarney/femto/docs/flisp.md

 `lisp_eval_string()`
 Evaluate given string until exhausted or error.

-`lisp_stream()`
-Create a Lisp stream object from file.

-`file_fclose()`
-Close a Lisp stream object.

-`file_fflush()`
-Flush contents of Lisp output stream.

-`writeObject()`
+`lisp_write_object()`
+Format and write object to file descriptor.

+`lisp_write_error()`
-Format and write object to Lisp stream.
+Format and write the error object and error message of an interpreter to a file descriptor.

 Different flows of operation can be implemented.
-The Femto editor initializes the interpreter without input/output streams and sends strings of Lisp commands to the interpreter, either when a key is pressed or upon explicit request via the editor interface.
+The Femto editor initializes the interpreter without input/output file descriptors and sends strings of Lisp commands to the interpreter, either when a key is pressed or upon explicit request via the editor interface.

-The `flisp` command line interpreter sets the standard output as the default output stream of the fLisp interpreter and feeds it with strings of lines read from the terminal.
-If the standard input is not a terminal it is set as the default input stream and fLisp reads it through until end of file.
+The `flisp` command line interpreter sets `stdout` as the default output file descriptors of the fLisp interpreter and feeds it with strings of lines read from the terminal.
+If the standard input is not a terminal `stdin` is set as the default input file descriptor and fLisp reads it through until end of file.

 After processing the given input, the interpreter puts a pointer to the object which is the result of the last evaluation into the `object`